szaghi/FUNDAL/README.md

 - NVIDIA HPC SDK, NVFortran: fully support OpenACC backend, works on NVIDIA GPUs, tested with v12.3;
 - INTEL IFX: fully support OpenMP backend, works on INTEL GPUs, tested with v2024.0.2-20231213;
-- GNU gfortran: partially support OpenACC backend, compile, but does not work, tested with v13.1.0;
+- GNU gfortran: partially support OpenACC backend, compile, but does not work with all tests, tested with v13.1.0;

 ---